vincentogun/odin-recipes/README.md

 # odin-recipes
-A simple recipe website using HTML & CSS which includes three recipes, images and steps.
+A simple recipe website using HTML and CSS which includes three recipes, images and recipe cooking steps.